 - Applicants can only apply for Sure Start Maternity Grant for their first child.
-No payments are made for subsequent children (with some exceptions for multiple births) whereas Pregnancy and Baby Payment is applicable for first children and subsequent children. - Sure Start Maternity Grant payments are £500 for the first child, whereas Pregnancy and Baby Payments are £600 for the first child, £300 for subsequent children and £300 for multiple births. - The Sure Start Maternity Grant application window is from 11 weeks before due date to 6 months after birth, whereas Pregnancy and Baby Payment is from 24th week of pregnancy to 6 months after birth.
+No payments are made for subsequent children (with some exceptions for multiple births) whereas Pregnancy and Baby Payment is applicable for first children and subsequent children. - Sure Start Maternity Grant payments are £500 for the first child, whereas Pregnancy and Baby Payments are £606 for the first child, £303 for subsequent children and £303 for multiple births. - The Sure Start Maternity Grant application window is from 11 weeks before due date to 6 months after birth. - The Pregnancy and Baby Payment application window is from completing 24 weeks of pregnancy to 6 months after birth.